Krabbe Disease,

 However, with early intervention through HSCT, some children may live longer with varying degrees of health challenges.

-Late-onset Krabbe disease, which develops in older children, adolescents, or adults, often progresses more slowly, and those affected can live into adulthood with appropriate medical care and support.
+Late-onset disease, which develops in older children, adolescents, or adults, often progresses more slowly, and those affected can live into adulthood with appropriate medical care and support.

 These groups provide emotional support, resources, and information about treatment options and ongoing research.

-Some of the prominent organizations include
+Some of the prominent organisations include

 The Legacy of Angels Foundation,